pkristineanne/SEST03/[03] - Git and Github/notes.md

   - upload the local to the remote (like uploading it to gdrive ect.)
   - Push (upload) - local to remote
   - Pull (download) -remote to local

+  # What is Cloning?
+  - Local version of a remote repository